 - Talk to me.

-The presentation is 100% of your grade.
-You will take 3-5 minutes and present:
+The website / presentation is 100% of your grade.
+You must cover:

 - Goals of the assignment (1 or 2 sentences, we will all have the same-ish content, but it is good to do)